Esubaalew/esubaalew.github.io/src/content/cs/my-first-view-on-funcscript-cli.md

 </div>
 </div>

-But the output is a bit scary—the escape character comes in the output.
+But the output is a bit scary.
+The escape character comes in the output.

 ---